brodysmith8/music-streaming-application/README.md

 # To set up
 Create your own MySQL database with the free music library data available online.
 You will need to create a few additional tables, such as User, PlaylistUser, Review, ReviewUser, etc.

-# Note on JWT secret
+# Note on Secrets/Passwords
-The JWT secret here is a test credential.
-Ensure to regenerate the JWT secret string.
-All JWT credentials will thereafter be different.
+All passwords and secrets in this project have been revoked.

 # (No longer works) To add RDS connection with pgAdmin 4
 1. **(Saif:)** send me your home IP and your IP when you're at Western and I will add you to the firewall whitelist